The Boss (Diana Ross song): Commercial performance

-On February 1, 1997 the Masters At Work version topped the Billboard Hot Dance Club Play chart for one week a #1 in the United States.
+On February 1, 1997 the Masters At Work produced track topped the Billboard Hot Dance Club Play chart for one week a #1 in the United States.
 The song stayed in the chart for 14 weeks.

 On March 29, 1997, the song debuted at number 31 on the UK Singles Chart.
 The song spent a total of three weeks on the chart at numbers 50 and 69 respectively before leaving the Top 75 on April 12, 1997, becoming their second top 40 in the UK.

 Music video

-A music video was produced to promote the single, featuring The Braxtons Trina, Towanda and Tamar with a length of the video at 4 minutes and 27 seconds.
-The video starts with Towanda kissing goodbye her lover as he rushes off to work.
-Then the video brings you to a living room where Towanda, Trina, and Tamar are singing and dancing.
+A music video was produced to promote the single.
+The video starts with Towanda Braxton kissing her husband goodbye as he rushes off to work.
+Then, Towanda is shown in a living room with Trina Braxton and Tamar Braxton singing and dancing.

-The video also shows them talking on the phone to each other and also singing by a tree.
+The video also shows The Braxtons talking on the phone to each other and singing by a tree.
 The plot of the video revolves around Towanda acquiring photos of her husband with another woman, and after he leaves for work, the sisters have a garage sale clearing out the entire house.
 The video ends with Towanda's husband coming home to an empty house with the pictures left in an envelope on the floor.